Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 Something interesting happened with outdoor activities post-pandemic.
 Workers across Hawaii’s adventure tourism sector noticed tips dropping significantly.
 Kayak guides, shark dive operators, parasailing crews – they’re all seeing the same pattern.

 One theory is that tourists are spending less overall.
 Airfare to Hawaii jumped dramatically.
 Hotel rates increased.
 Rental cars got expensive.
-By the time visitors pay for activities, maybe there's less budget left for tips.
-Another possibility is that tipping culture for tours isn't as well-known internationally, and Hawaii attracts visitors from countries where tipping isn't customary.
+By the time visitors pay for activities, there’s less budget left for tips.

 The awkward part?
 Many outdoor guides make base wages assuming tips will supplement their income.
-When tips dry up, they're working physically demanding jobs in the sun for less money than they can survive on.
-That's why the turnover rate in these positions has increased – people leave for jobs with more stable pay.
+When tips dry up, they’re working physically demanding jobs in the Hawaiian sun – salt spray on their skin, reef cuts on their feet – for less money than they can survive on.

 Understanding Service Charges vs Tips